ipni/index-provider/docs/design.md

         // PublishLocal provides a new advertisement locally.
         // Indexers can access all advertisements published locally by
-        // an indexers by polling.
+        // a data provider via polling.
-        // Providers may choose where to store this advertisements
+        // Providers may choose where to store these advertisements
         // (S3, datastore, etc.)
         func PublishLocal (ctx context.Context, ad Advertisement) error